A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: Introduction

 \section{Introduction}

 In this paper, we consider the \emph{correlation clustering} problem introduced by~\cite{bansal2004correlation}, where the goal is to group together similar elements and separate dissimilar elements.
 We model the similarity as a complete signed graph $G = (V, E^+ \cup E^-)$, where a \emph{positive} edge $\{ u, v \} = e \in E^+$ indicates that $u$ and $v$ are similar.
 In case $e \in E^-$, the edge is \emph{negative} and the nodes are dissimilar.
 The goal is to minimize the \emph{disagreements}, where a disagreement is induced by grouping together dissimilar nodes or separating similar ones.
 As pointed out by~\cite{chierichetti2014correlation}, it is typically the case that the set of negative edges is much larger than the set of positive edges.
-Hence, in this paper, we identify the input graph with the set of positive edges, i.e., $G = (V, E^+)$ and the negative edges are defined implicitly.
+Hence, in this paper, we identify the input graph with the set of positive edges, i.e., $G = (V, E^+)$ and the negative edges are defined implicitly\footnote{We can instead identify the input graph with $G = (V, E^+)$ i.e. the set of negative edges.
+This does not make a difference for dynamic semi-streaming as we can modify the stream to first add edges between all vertex pairs, and then the stream of negative edges can be interpreted as edge deletions.}.
 Correlation clustering is a natural abstraction for central problems in data mining and machine learning such as community and duplicate detection~\cite{Arasu2009, Chen2012}, link prediction~\cite{Yaroslavtsev2018}, and image segmentation~\cite{Kim2011}.
 A key feature of correlation clustering, as opposed to, for example, the standard $k$-means clustering, is that the number of clusters is not predetermined.